domgoodwin/vault/website/source/docs/secrets/ad/index.html.md

 password                ?@09AZerLLuJfEMbRqP+3yfQYDSq6laP48TCJRBJaJu/kDKLsq9WxL9szVAvL/E1
 service_account_name    buzz@example.com
 ```
+This can be a nice way to say, "Although I _can_ have a check-out for 24 hours, if I
+haven't checked it in after 30 minutes, I forgot or I'm a dead instance, so you can just
+check it back in."

 If no service accounts are available for check-out, Vault will return a 400 Bad Request.
 ```text